-The North Central Michigan Community Foundation (NCMCF) recently elected two new people to its Board of Directors to the first of three, three-year terms.
+The North Central Michigan Community Foundation (NCMCF) recently elected two new people to its Board of Directors.
+Elizabeth Steinhurst and Angela Miller began the first of three, three-year terms in May.

-Brooks and Bailey join nine other representatives from across the NCMCF service region of Crawford, Ogemaw and Oscoda Counties.
-Those Board members are Andrea Rose, President; Jozann Burgin, Vice President; Randy Booth, Hugo Burzlaff, Heather Grace, Marc Haring, Kristen Schubert, Brad Summers and Elana Warsen.
+Steinhurst and Miller join seven other representatives from across the NCMCF service region of Crawford, Ogemaw and Oscoda Counties.
+Those Board members are Andrea Rose, President; Jozann Burgin, Vice President; Paul Bailey, Randy Booth, Julie Brooks, Marc Haring and Brad Summers.

-“We are thrilled to add Julie and Paul to the NCMCF Board,” said Christine Bruske-Hitch, Affiliate Director of the Community Foundation for Northeast Michigan.
+“We are thrilled to add Liz and Angela to the NCMCF Board.
+They both bring important skill sets to the current Board,” said Christine Bruske-Hitch, Affiliate Director of the Community Foundation for Northeast Michigan.
 “NCMCF is one of our affiliate foundations.
-It is so important to have strong leadership from across the North Central Michigan region that can see the great potential of their communities, and also how philanthropy and endowments can support those communities forever.
-This is a great group of people who really care about this region.”
+It is so important to have strong leadership from across the North Central Michigan region with a vision of how philanthropy and endowments can support their communities forever.”